AAA Editor Notes

 The conservatory also has a bonsai collection, a bride's garden, a 4-acre community garden campus, a 1-mile walking loop and sculptures.

 The John F. Wolfe Palm House holds more than 40 species of palms (some are endangered species) and tropical flowers.
-Light artist James Turrell has dressed up the Palm House with his permanent installation of 7,000 LED bulbs.
-Each evening from sunset until dawn, the Palm House is aglow with color.
+Light artist James Turrell has dressed up the Palm House with his permanent installation of 7,000 LED bulbs that glow through a changing program each evening from sunset until dawn.
 Visitors can watch the free show from the Grand Mallway, a large outdoor botanical garden to the west of the Palm House.

 Multiple installations from the conservatory's signature collection of Dale Chihuly glass artwork are on long-term display; it's reputedly the only botanical garden in the world to own such a large collection—about 3,000 pieces—by the artist.
 His glassworks are creatively placed in unexpected places throughout the gardens.
 Some pieces, tall and spear-shaped in brilliant reds, purples and greens, are interspersed in the foliage and appear to have sprouted from the ground.

 During the Blooms & Butterflies exhibition, held early March to mid-September, visitors can observe as newly hatched butterflies are released daily, adding splashes of color to the emerald foliage of the Pacific Island Water Garden.
 The conservatory's holiday exhibition, Merry & Bright, is held from mid-November through early January.
 Orchids are displayed from mid-January to early March.
 Glassblowing demonstrations are offered April through December.

 Courtesy wheelchairs are available.